vechain/thor-devkit.py/README.md

 # VeChain Thor Devkit in Python 3

-Python 3 (Python 3.6+) library to assist smooth development on VeChain.
+Python 3 (Python 3.6+) library to assist smooth development on VeChain for developers and hobbyists.

-It contains following modules:
+It contains:
 - Public key, private key, address conversion.
 - Mnemonic Wallets.
 - HD Wallet.